Coronavirus treatment optimism ends Bund rally

 "This pick-up is more likely in the first week of September than the one coming, but the market will be pre-empting this buying."

-Later on Monday, investors will watch the European Central Bank's weekly publication of the breakdown of its conventional bond-buying programmes, which have remained subdued in recent weeks during summer trading.
+The ECB bought a net 19.179 billion euros ($16.21 billion) of assets last week as part of its quantitative easing programme, below the 19.926 billion euros it purchased a week earlier, it said.

-Germany is planning on issuing at least 4 billion euros via its debut green bond in September, German finance ministry official Joerg Kukies said on Monday.
+Germany plans to issue at least 4 billion euros via its debut green bond in September, the country' finance ministry announced.

 It plans another green bond issue in the fourth quarter, meaning the total volume of Germany's green bonds could reach 11 billion euros this year.

-Belgium sold 1.5 billion euros of 10-year bonds via auction on Monday.
+Belgium sold 1.5 billion euros of 10-year bonds via an auction on Monday.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))